Hollies Convent FCJ School: Grammar school

-The University of Manchester acquired the site in the late 1950s for student accommodation (Fallowfield Campus), so a new site opened at West Didsbury in September 1961; a new preparatory school was built too.
+The University of Manchester acquired the site in the late 1950s for student accommodation (Fallowfield Campus), so a new Hollies FCJ Grammar School opened on Mersey Road, Fielden Park, in West Didsbury in September 1961; a new preparatory school of 200 children was built too.
 520 girls joined the new £250,000 school in Didsbury, with grounds of 16 acres.
+It was near the Fielden Park College of Further Education.

 By 1973 there were around 720 girls.

+The FCJ also ran the Sedgley Park Training College in Prestwich.

+In February 1963, the school choir performed with the Royal Liverpool Philharmonic Orchestra.

 The school had an excellent academic reputation.

 Comprehensive

 In 1976, the school was requested to become a comprehensive, as direct grant schools were being phased out.
-It became a comprehensive in 1977.
+It became a comprehensive in 1977, the Hollies RC High School.

 On Sunday 14 May 1978, the Radio 4 morning service was broadcast from the school.

 In 1983, RC Salford Diocese planned to amalgamate the school with the St Mark's school, on the St Mark's site, with the Hollies site closing in August 1984.
 The Hollies High School closed and the new and The Barlow Roman Catholic High School in 1985.

+A service of Thanksgiving took place in June 1985 at the Church of the Holy Name.

+The 4.9-acre site was put on sale in February 1989.

 Demolition

-The site was demolished in the late 80s, and it is now a housing estate.
+The site was demolished in the late 1980s, and it is now a housing estate.